greppon101/greppon101.github.io/about_en.md

 In the afternoon the balcony is on the sunny side.
 A bedsofa for 2 persons and two high beds (with 4 quilts en 4 pillows) Bathroom with shower and bath, new kitchen with freezer, combi-oven, electrical cooktop.
 Fondue-set, Raclette tool, DOLCE GUSTO coffeemaker + filter coffee machine.
 Toaster, Microwave, TV-sat.flatscreen.
- There is also a private wifi network included with the rental.
+ There is also a private WIFI network included with the rental.
 The indoor swimming pool is near the building of the apartment.
 The location contains : the apartment, the ski storage room (see below), the parking space and all you need to sleep (4 quilts, 4 pillows and the cases that go with them)
 Our apartment is apartment "Greppon 101", situated in building GREPPON, on the first floor.